"

 Descriptions in surrounding text

 You can use the surrounding text to provide the same information as conveyed by the image.
-This is often the best option for complex images because it makes the information available for everyone, not just those using the alt tags.
+This is often the best option for complex or technical images because it makes the information available for everyone, not just those using the alt tags.

 Alt tags are used in two cases: